Wednesday, June 7, 2023

 2. Brainstorm Your College Essay Topic

 Your topic is the most fundamental element of your college essay, but figuring out what to write about can be tricky.
-Brainstorming is about finding the essay topic that captures the best version of you and shows colleges you’re the right choice.
+To narrow down your choices, align the essay topic with your unique experiences, values, or a transformative moment in your life. ✨

 3. Create Your Outline

-Once you have a clear vision of what you’ll write about, start shaping your outline.
-A well-organized structure will help you build a strong beginning, middle, and end.
+Once you know what you want to write about, create an outline.
+A good structure will give your story a solid beginning, middle, and end. 📝

 Here’s a basic breakdown of what your outline will need.